mycophenolate mofetil (cont.)

 Do not receive a "live" vaccine while using mycophenolate mofetil.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-Avoid using antacids without your doctor's advice while using mycophenolate mofetil.
-Antacids contain different medicines and some types can make it harder for your body to absorb mycophenolate mofetil.
+Avoid using antacids without your doctor's advice.
+Use only the type of antacid your doctor recommends.
+Some antacids can make it harder for your body to absorb mycophenolate mofetil.

 What other drugs will affect mycophenolate mofetil (CellCept)?

-This list is not complete and there may be other drugs that can interact with mycophenolate mofetil.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with mycophenolate mofetil.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about mycophenolate mofetil.
+Your doctor or pharmacist can provide more information about mycophenolate mofetil.

 Report Problems to the Food and Drug Administration